andersmurphy/andersmurphy-blog/resources/posts/2019-03-09-clojure-sorting.md

 Title: Clojure: sorting

-Sorting collections of items is something that comes up all the time in software development.
+Sorting collections of items is something that comes up frequently in software development.
 This post covers the multitude of ways you can sort things in Clojure.

 ### Sorting numbers